alvarezsound/Python-Live-Project/README.md

 ![Create Update Delete](/GIFs/create_update_delete.gif)

 ## Connect to API
-I created a new API template and rendered it with a view function.
-I then researched API documentation in order to connect the API and write a basic JSON response that allows users to search a word in the Oxford Dictionary and view it's definition.
-I added additional functionality that saves each word and definiton that was searched into a database.
-I then created a new template for displaying the previously searched words/definitions.
-As an additional feature, I added an input in the  navbar that allows users to utilize the dictionary API.
-After entering a word and clicking search, they are redirected to the API template and the word that was searched and corresponding definition are displayed.
+After creating a new API template, I rendered it with a view function.
+I then researched API documentation in order to connect the API and write a basic JSON response that allows users to search a word in the Oxford Dictionary and view its definition.
+I included additional functionality that saves each word and definition that was searched into a database.
+Next, I created a new template for displaying the previously searched words/definitions.
+As an extra feature, I added an input in the navbar that allows users to utilize the dictionary API.
+After entering a word and clicking search, they are redirected to the API template where the word that was searched and its corresponding definition are displayed.

 views.py:
 ```cs